Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 How the New Deal Impacted a Limited Government

-Franklin D. Roosevelt was facing tough times during World War II, and his plan to help our country through a series of programs he called the New Deal.
-The New Deal is responsible for Social Security, along with many other programs that helped out those in financial hardship.
+Franklin D. Roosevelt was facing tough times during World War II, and his plan to help our country through a series of programs called the New Deal.
+The New Deal is responsible for Social Security and many other programs that helped out those in financial hardship.
 Some of these programs, like Social Security, are still around today, while others were short-term fixes.

 Read More From Soapboxie

 Although some of this was necessary, this also caused the government's control to grow.
 The more programs the government has to help, the more say the government has on an individual's life.
 So we need to know what we agree to when we decide to have the government assist us through hard times.
 The government grew again in the sixties when Medicare and Medicaid were enacted.

 We could debate all day about whether we should have Social Security, Medicare, Medicaid, or even other government programs like ObamaCare.
 There are people in need, and we need to help them.
 When should the government get involved, and how can we help people most efficiently?
 This is an excellent question by asking ourselves why a limited government is essential?

 Those who wrote the United States Constitution were very adamant that we have a Constitutional Limited Government.
 James Madison said it best in the Federalist #45 "The powers delegated by the proposed Constitution to the federal government are few and defined.
 Those to remain in the State governments are numerous and indefinite."
 They wanted to make sure that the Federal government was "few and defined," which means if the Consitution does not give them the right to do something, then the individual states would have that right.
 The Tenth Amendment backed this.
 "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

 They understood that we would have more freedom by having a limited government.
 They wanted to protect us from a tyrannical government who could have a say on the small things of our life, or even worse the big stuff.